-Portable generators offer the convenience of maintaining running electricity at house in unwanted circumstances.
+Portable generators offer the convenience of maintaining running electricity at a house in unwanted circumstances.

 That said, making the most out of a portable generating machine depends upon your preferences and needs.

-Some very important things that you should keep in mind include:
+Some very important things that you should keep in mind include the following:

 - The Right Size

 While discussing the efficiency of a portable generator, one cannot ignore the size and shape of such a powerful machine.

 Your needs and demands directly correlate with the size of a generator and could impact your last decision.

 One thing you need to know in terms of size is that “The larger a generator, the more difficult it gets to maintain it, and the more fuel it consumes.”